Outdoor plants

 Matthew Nesbitt

 By Matthew Nesbitt, Writer and researcher.
-November 23, 2022
+Updated: June 20, 2025

 Winter Outdoor Plants for Pots

 Keeping plants indoors means we are able to establish, monitor and adjust the atmosphere around them.
 We can have plants from all over the world since we can mimic the climate of their original ecosystems.
 Unfortunately, we are not able to have such control if we want to keep our plants outdoors, whether on a terrace, balcony, garden or anywhere else exposed to the elements.
-In summer, these plants may be exposed to an excess of heat and in winter they may vulnerable to frost.
-For many plants, this is means they will either be severely damaged or not survive at all.
+In summer, these plants may be exposed to an excess of heat and in winter they may be vulnerable to frost.
+For many plants, this means they will either be severely damaged or not survive at all.

 For this reason, thedailyECO provides our list of 39 winter outdoor plants for pots.
-These plants are frost resistant meaning they should survive in cold climates, but it is important to remember that no plant will survive if the temperature is sufficiently low.
+These plants are frost resistant, meaning they should survive in cold climates, but it is important to remember that no plant will survive if the temperature is sufficiently low.
 This is a great advantage of potted winter plants since you can take them inside when it gets a little too chilly.

 You may also be interested in: White Flower Plants for the Garden